danielzfranklin/coord/README.md

 LatLng format, and functions to convert between the two formats.

-The module has been tested by comparing the results of converting hundreds of thousands of points against a the reference implementation [GeoConvert](https://geographiclib.sourceforge.io/html/GeoConvert.1.html).
+The module has been tested by comparing the results of converting hundreds of thousands of points against the reference implementation [GeoConvert](https://geographiclib.sourceforge.io/html/GeoConvert.1.html).
 The conversion functions in GeoConvert were initially written by the author of the paper which introduced the algorithms used by this module and Geodesy to convert